What goes into your comprehensive financial plan?

 Financial Advisers advertise they are ‘independent’ or ‘unbiased’, yet their operational set-up and charging model is full of conflicts of interest.
 So whose interests are they working for?

-Finally, as financial advice is a business, it is there to meet consumer demand.
+Now that I have hit traditional financial advice with a big stick, here is a little defence (as the truth is never entirely one sided).
+Financial advice is a business.
+It is there to meet consumer demand.
 Many people just wish to delegate financial decisions and control to others.
+They want someone else to ‘tell them what to do’.
 That’s fine.
-But doing so means you have to entrust your future to someone else fully.
+But doing so means you must entrust your future to someone else, in full.

 Technology allows me to work from anywhere and remove many of the costs associated with having an office and providing a face-to-face service, passing these savings onto you by way of lower fees.